ShotaMiyazaki94/microjax/README.md

 ## Example output

-See the [example](example/) directory for codes creating these plots.
+Refer to the [example](example/) directory for code that creates these plots.

 | Triple-lens magnification and its gradients | Visualization of the ICRS method (binary-lens)          |
 | --------------------------------------- | --------------------------------------------- |